RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Players**

 The amount of players the game supports.
+This could be an absolute number such as 1 or 3, or it could be a range, such as 2-4.

 **Favorite**

-A flag to indicate whether this is a favorite.
-Can also be set directly from the gamelist view by using the _Y_ button (unless this has been disabled in the main menu settings).
+A flag to indicate whether this is a favorite game.
+This flag can also be set directly from the gamelist view by using the _Y_ button (assuming the _Enable toggle favorites buttom_ option is enabled).

 **Completed**